 Locate the water pump and housing cap.
 Turn housing cap counterclockwise to remove cap and carefully pull out strainer.
 Clean strainer in small bucket of clean water or under running water.
 If necessary, clean strainer in a detergent solution.
-If the detergent solution is used, rinse thoroughly.
 Install strainer and housing cap, being careful not to damage housing cap seal.

-Fresh Water Tanks and Draining Drain Valves
+Fresh Water Tank and Draining

+Drain Valves

-Under the trailer are galvanized steel boxes that are a few inches lower than the trailer frame.
-These boxes are insulated exterior tank pans and they support the freshwater and holding tanks.
-Petcocks open with a 1/4 turn; line drain valves are open when the widest part of the oval valve handle aligns with the water line.
+Under the trailer is a galvanized steel box that is a few inches lower than the trailer frame.
+This box is an insulated exterior tank pan and supports the freshwater and holding tanks.
+On the roadside of this steel box are two low point drain valves and the fresh water tank drain valve.
+Petcock valves open with a 1/4 turn, line drain valves are open when the widest part of the handle aligns with the water line.